BOBRAPHTONE/RGB-LED-Control-through-Intel-Edison-using-Android-Smartphone-Gesture-Tilt/README.md

 # RGB LED Control through Intel Edison using Android Smartphone Gesture (Tilt)
-Controlling an RGB LED through Intel Edison using Android smartphone gesture (Tilt)
+Controlling an RGB LED through Intel Edison using Android smartphone gesture (Tilt) and collects the _app usage statistics_ (Ex: how many times the user checks the list of Bluetooth devices, number of successful connections, etc..) and posts it to [Google Analytics](https://www.google.com/analytics/)

 The idea is to introduce smartphone with Intel Edison to trigger/control an event using sensors on smartphone.
 Most Android-powered devices have built-in sensors that measure motion, orientation, and various environmental conditions.
 These sensors are capable of providing raw data with high precision and accuracy.